SAP/abap-open-source-namespaces/README.md

 ## Existing ABAP Open Source Namespaces

 **Note:** The development and repair keys listed below are exclusively for ABAP Cloud Developer Trial systems (or any others with 'DEMOSYSTEM' as installation ID).
-For all other systems, please use the [SAP for Me namespace self-service](https://me.sap.com/namespaces/opensource).
+For all other systems, please use the [Development Namespace Application](https://me.sap.com/namespaces/opensource).

 | Namespace | Description | Project URL | DEMOSYSTEM development key | DEMOSYSTEM repair key |
 | --------- | ----------- | ----------- | -------------------------- | --------------------- |